aj-enns/microsoft.devcenter/terraform/devbox-with-customized-image/README.md

 **Image Build Process**:

 1. **Deploy Infrastructure**: Run Terraform to create the base resources
-2. **Build Custom Image**: Use Packer to create the customized Windows image
+2. **Build Custom Image**: Use Packer to create the customized Windows image (optional)
 3. **Manual DevCenter Setup**: Complete some DevCenter configuration manually

+**Deploying Without Custom Images:**

+You can deploy the infrastructure and start using Dev Boxes immediately without building custom images:

+1. Set `imageType: "default"` in `devcenter-settings.json` for all definitions
+2. Run `terraform apply`
+3. The DevCenter will use built-in Visual Studio 2022 Enterprise images
+4. Build custom images later when needed and switch to them by updating `imageType`

+This approach is useful for:
+- Quick testing and validation
+- Getting started without waiting for image builds (30-60 min per image)
+- Phased rollout where you start with built-in images and migrate to custom images later

 ### DevCenter Resource Limitations